fimeier/acmeV2Java/README.md

   - [HTTPS Requests](#https-requests)
 - [Terminology](#terminology)

+# Installation
+- java add pebble_https_ca.pem
+    - cd projectfolder:
+        - keytool -import -trustcacerts -file pebble_https_ca.pem -alias pebble_acme_ca -keystore acme_keystore
+        - used password: password

+- go language
+    - sudo add-apt-repository ppa:longsleep/golang-backports
+    - sudo apt-get update
+    - sudo apt-get install golang-go
+    - go env -w GOPATH=~/netsecprojects/go
+    - ~~Edit your ~/.bash_profile to add the following line:~~
+    - ~~export GOPATH=~/netsecprojects/go~~
+    - ~~source ~/.bash_profile~~
+- pebble
+    - go get -u github.com/letsencrypt/pebble/...
+    - cd $GOPATH/src/github.com/letsencrypt/pebble && go install ./...
+    - netsecprojects/go/bin/pebble.....
+    - /home/fimeier/netsecprojects/go/src/github.com/letsencrypt/pebble/pebble -config ./test/config/pebble-config.json

 # ACMEv2 (stuff extracted from https://github.com/ietf-wg-acme/acme/blob/master/draft-ietf-acme-acme.md)

 ## Encoding

-* All requests and responses sent via HTTP by ACME clients, ACME servers, and validation servers as well as any inputs for digest computations MUST be encoded using the UTF-8 character set {{!RFC3629}}.
+- All requests and responses sent via HTTP by ACME clients, ACME servers, and validation servers as well as any inputs for digest computations **MUST be encoded using the UTF-8 character set** {{!RFC3629}}.
 Note that identifiers that appear in certificates may have their own encoding considerations (e.g., DNS names containing non-ASCII characters are expressed as A-labels rather than U-labels).
 Any such encoding considerations are to be applied prior to the aforementioned UTF-8 encoding.

+- **Compare Binary fields in the JSON objects using base64url encoding**

 # Message Transport

-* between an ACME client and an ACME server are done over HTTPS, using JSON Web Signature (JWS) RFC7515 https://tools.ietf.org/html/rfc7515
+- between an ACME client and an ACME server are done over HTTPS, using JSON Web Signature (JWS) RFC7515 https://tools.ietf.org/html/rfc7515

-* HTTPS provides server authentication and confidentiality
+- HTTPS provides server authentication and confidentiality
-* With some ACME-specific extensions, JWS provides authentication of the client's request payloads, anti-replay protection, and integrity for the HTTPS request URL
+- With some ACME-specific extensions, JWS provides authentication of the client's request payloads, anti-replay protection, and integrity for the HTTPS request URL

 ## HTTPS Requests

-* Each ACME function is accomplished by the client sending a sequence of HTTPS requests to the server {{!RFC2818}}, carrying JSON messages {{!RFC8259}}.
+- Each ACME function is accomplished by the client sending a sequence of HTTPS requests to the server {{!RFC2818}}, carrying JSON messages {{!RFC8259}}.
 Use of HTTPS is REQUIRED.

-* **Normal-setting:** the ACME client is the HTTPS client and the ACME server is the HTTPS server.
+- **Normal-setting:** the ACME client is the HTTPS client and the ACME server is the HTTPS server.
-* **Exceptions:** The ACME server acts as a client when **validating challenges**:
+- **Exceptions:** The ACME server acts as a client when **validating challenges**:
-  * an HTTP client when validating an 'http-01' challenge, a DNS client with 'dns-01', etc.
+  - an HTTP client when validating an 'http-01' challenge, a DNS client with 'dns-01', etc.
-* the ACME protocol itself includes anti-replay protections in all cases where they are required.
+- the ACME protocol itself includes anti-replay protections in all cases where they are required.
 For this reason, there are **no restrictions on what ACME data can be carried in 0-RTT.**

-* ACME clients
+- ACME clients
-  * **MUST send a User-Agent header field**, in accordance with {{!RFC7231}}.
+  - **MUST send a User-Agent header field**, in accordance with {{!RFC7231}}.
 This header field SHOULD include the name and version of the ACME software in addition to the name and version of the underlying HTTP client software.
-  * **SHOULD send an Accept-Language header field **in accordance with {{!RFC7231}} to enable localization of error messages.
+  - **SHOULD send an Accept-Language header field **in accordance with {{!RFC7231}} to enable localization of error messages.
+- **Binary fields in the JSON objects used by ACME are encoded using base64url encoding** described in Section 5 of {{!RFC4648}} according to the profile specified in JSON Web Signature in Section 2 of {{!RFC7515}}.
+This encoding uses a URL safe character set.
+Trailing '=' characters MUST be stripped.
+Encoded values that include trailing '=' characters MUST be rejected as improperly encoded.